blinklabs-io/cdnsd/README.md

 # cdnsd

-Resolver for .cardano Handshake domains
+Resolver for Cardano-based second-level domains on Handshake top-level domains